If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Entrance Fees

 The cost to enter a contest or show varies considerably.
-Remember that there is a cost to the event to run a show or contest.
-They have to rent space from the venue and equipment like display cases or tables, and the cost of these can be considerable.
+Remember that there are expenses for running a competition.
+Events have to rent space from the venue and equipment like display cases or tables, and the cost of these can be considerable.
 Purchasing awards like trophies, ribbons, and medals is another additional cost.
 Fee options include:

 * There is no fee or the fee is included with your event pass.